Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Numerical Results

 \subsection{Heat Waves}

-In this subsection, we test the behaviors of predicting the heat waves by the model with two-dissipative variables, such as diffusive, hydrodynamic and ballistic types, the last two of which can not be captured by the model with one-dissipative variable \cite{ZHAO2022122396}.
-The total results are drawn in Fig \ref{fig4.3} and the specific results are in Appendix \ref{Appendix43}.
-When $\tau_R=0.1$, the heat conduction is in the diffusive regimes, i.e., Fourier's heat conduction, and the internal energy $u$ decays over time; when $\tau_N=0.1,~ \tau_R=10$, the heat conduction is in the hydrodynamic regimes, and the internal energy $u$ decays slowly with large heat waves; when $\tau_N=10,~ \tau_R=10$, the heat conduction is in the ballistic regimes, and the internal energy $u$ decays quickly with small heat waves.
+In this subsection, we test the behaviors of predicting the heat waves by the model with dual-dissipative variables, such as diffusive, hydrodynamic and ballistic types, the last two of which can not be captured by the model with one-dissipative variable \cite{ZHAO2022122396}.
+The total results are drawn in Fig \ref{fig4.3}.
+When $\tau_R=0.1$, the heat conduction is in the diffusive regime, and the internal energy $u$ decays over time; when $\tau_N=0.1,~ \tau_R=10$, the heat conduction is in the hydrodynamic regimes, and the internal energy $u$ decays slowly with large heat waves; when $\tau_N=10,~ \tau_R=10$, the heat conduction is in the ballistic regimes, and the internal energy $u$ decays quickly with small heat waves.
 From Fig \ref{fig4.3}, it is easy to see that the results of our model are consistent with those of the BTE very well.